ameliabedelia/fi_fsu/content/authors/saioa_cendon/_index.md

 superuser: false
 title: Saioa Cendon
 user_groups:
-- Researchers
+- Alumni
 ---

-Saioa Cendon is a PhD student from the University of the Basque Country (UPV/EHU).
-During her research stay in Jena, she will use genomics to identify putative resistance mechanisms in *Aspergillus fumigatus* strains isolated from the Basque Country air.
+Saioa Cendon was a visiting PhD student from the University of the Basque Country (UPV/EHU) on a fellowship from FEMS.
+During her research stay, she used genomics to characterize *Aspergillus fumigatus* strains isolated from the Basque Country air.